 He was elected first to the city council in 1914 and three years later to state parliament.

 Bert Edwards fought for the underdog, concerned with wages, housing and prison reform.
-But though a working-class hero, he made numerous enemies in politics.
+The working-class hero made numerous enemies in politics.
 Firstly for his relentless championing of the underprivileged, not always a popular cause among establishment politicians.
-Secondly, Bert was also a ruthless political operative and never cared who he upset, including the bosses of his own Labor Party.
+Secondly, as also a ruthless political operative, Bert never cared who he upset, including the bosses of his own Labor Party.

 In 1930, he attacked a decision by the Attorney-General not to prosecute a plainclothes police constable who shot dead a 21-year-old suspect.

-29-year-old William Delderfield only recently transferred to Adelaide.
-He joined the South Australian police after emigrating from England and worked in Mount Gambier until 1930.
+Constable William Delderfield only recently transferred to Adelaide.
+He joined the SA police after emigrating from England and worked in Mount Gambier until 1930.
 His arrests seem to focus on poor people and particularly kids.
 Also, far too many prisoners suffered injuries while in his custody.

 In July 1930, Delderfield took part in a shoot-out between four escaped prisoners and about twenty cops.
 Two of the escapees died.